intenovation/mailcache/src/main/java/com/intenovation/mailcache/README.md

 - **Server-First Operations**: All changes happen on the server first, then locally, to prevent data loss
 - **Safe Defaults**: Delete operations are restricted to DESTRUCTIVE mode only
 - **Transparent Caching**: Access to local message storage for adding supplementary files
+- **Multi-User Support**: Cache structure organizes data by username, allowing multiple accounts in one archive

 ## Key Features